mikachan/themes/wzr/readme.txt

 == Copyright ==

-SZNZ WordPress Theme, (C) 2022 Sarah Norris
+WZR WordPress Theme, (C) 2022 Sarah Norris
-SZNZ is distributed under the terms of the GNU GPL.
+WZR is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by